ackPeng/esphome-docs/components/sensor/sen5x.rst

     :width: 50.0%

 For the SEN5X sensors:

-- 1 is connected to 5V
+- Pin 1 - 5V

-- 2 is connected to ground
+- Pin 2 - GND

-- 3 is SDA
+- Pin 3 - SDA

-- 4 is SCL
+- Pin 4 - SCL

-- 5 is SEL, must be connected to ground in order to work with this component.
+- Pin 5 - SEL, Must be connected to GND, enabling the I²C interface in order to work with this component.

-- 6 is no-connect
+- Pin 6 - no-connect

 For the SEN6X sensors:

-- 1 is connected to 3.3V
+- Pin 1 - 3.3V

-- 2 is connected to ground
+- Pin 2 - GND

-- 3 is SDA
+- Pin 3 - SDA

-- 4 is SCL
+- Pin 4 - SCL

-- 5 is connected to ground
+- Pin 5 - GND

-- 6 is connected to 3.3V
+- Pin 6 - 3.3V

-For SEN5X sensors you must connect pin no. 5 ground enabling the I²C interface.
-Since the SEN5X sensors have a dual interface (UART/I²C) you must connect pin-5 to ground enabling the only the I²C interface.
-The SEN6X sensors only support an I²C interface.
-Pin no.5 is still connected to ground (pin no.2).
-Pin 6 is not used on the SEN5X sensors.
-But on the SEN6X sensors it can be connected VDD or (pin no. 1).

 Automatic Cleaning:
 -------------------